-Attracting new development should be supported with economic incentives, particularly those of the Port Authority.
-Through a strategic and careful use of these tools, the City hopes to further grow and develop a robust Webster District.
+Attracting new development and redevelopment should be supported with economic incentives, particularly those of the Port Authority.
+Through a strategic and careful use of these tools, the city hopes to further grow and develop a robust Webster District.
+The city should adopt and make available programs such as the Commercial Grant and Loan Fund as described in section XIII.
+Funding Strategies and attached in Appendix F that offer assistance for revitalization.